dina-shoham/comp-206/README.md

 Assignment 4: Simple C integer calculator (`simplecalc.c`) and a C program to implement Caesar's Cipher (`caesarcipher.c`)

 Assignment 5: C banking app (`bankapp.c`)

+Assignment 6: C app that takes as input a text file with data to construct a polynomial and evaluates it